-- salt and pepper
+- fine sea salt and pepper

-- In the meantime chop the carrots, leek, pumpkin or butternut squash, celeriac, parsnip or parsley root and bell pepper into small pieces.
-Give them to the stock and cook them for about 10 minutes.
+- In the meantime, chop the carrots, leek, pumpkin or butternut squash, celeriac, parsnip or parsley root and bell pepper into small pieces.
+Add them to the stock and cook slowly for about 10 minutes.

-Add the spices and the buckwheat and cook according to the buckwheat's packet’s instructions or until the vegetables and the buckwheat are soft.
+- Add the spices and the buckwheat and cook according to the buckwheat's packet instructions or until the vegetables and the buckwheat are soft.
 I cooked the buckwheat for 20 minutes.

-Adjust the taste with soy sauce, balsamic vinegar, salt and pepper.
+- Adjust the taste with soy sauce, balsamic vinegar, salt and pepper.
 Sprinkle with chopped parsley before serving.